SilentFlareGit/SilentFlare/README.md

 - Blog build needs the backend API running.
 - Admin uses `VITE_API_BASE_URL` and `VITE_PUBLIC_BLOG_BASE_URL`.
 - Blog uses `PUBLIC_API_BASE_URL`.
-- Uploaded files are served by the API under `/uploads`.
+- Uploaded files are served by the API under `/uploads`, including cover images under `/uploads/covers/...`.
 - Local backend may run on `8001` if `8000` is blocked on Windows.
 - Do not put real secrets into `.env.example` files or this README.